Lance Alworth: San Diego Chargers

 Alworth was chosen in the first round (eighth overall) of the 1962 NFL draft by the San Francisco 49ers.
-The American Football League's Oakland Raiders selected him with their first pick (ninth overall) in the second round of the 1962 AFL draft, and then traded his rights to the San Diego Chargers in return for halfback Bo Roberson, quarterback Hunter Enis, and offensive tackle Gene Selawski.
+The American Football League's Oakland Raiders selected him with their first pick (ninth overall) in the second round of the 1962 AFL draft.
+The Raiders traded his rights to the San Diego Chargers in return for halfback Bo Roberson, quarterback Hunter Enis, and offensive tackle Gene Selawski.
 Alworth opted to sign with the Chargers instead of the 49ers.
 The Chargers kept Alworth at flanker.
 His slender build, speed, grace, and leaping ability earned him the nickname "Bambi."

 In his rookie season, Alworth had just 10 receptions in 4 games (though three were for touchdowns).
 His second year was a different story, as he set franchise records in receptions (61), yards (1,205), and touchdowns (11), earning the UPI's AFL Most Valuable Player award.
 He had 4 receptions for 77 yards, including a 48-yard touchdown, in San Diego's AFL championship win over the Boston Patriots.
 He was selected as an AFL Western Division All-Star for the first of seven consecutive seasons, as well as an AFL All-League flanker for the first of six seasons, selected by his peers from 1963 to 1966, and by newspaper wire services from 1967 to 1968.